Office: 206 Hartwell Hall

 Sociology of Sexualities

-Tristan's research interests are in a subfield of gender studies: studies on men and masculinities.
-He is broadly interested in how men resist, reproduce, and ignore changes in gender relations in the United States.
-His research speaks to the flexibility of gender and the persistence of insecurity among men alongside enduring patters of gender and sexual inequality.
-Toward this end, Tristan has a few projects.
+My research is part of a subfield of gender studies: studies on men and masculinities.
+I am interested in how men resist, reproduce, and ignore changes in gender relations in the United States.
+Toward this end, I have studied male bodybuilders, pro-feminist men, fathers' rights activists, and a group of male bar regulars.
+I am currently working on a project with U.S. couples with "man caves" in their homes.
+I am broadly interested in the flexibility of gender and the persistence of insecurity among men alongside enduring patterns of gender and sexual inequality.

 2011.
 "Engaging Men in the United States: Soft Essentialism and the Obstacles to Coherent Initiatives in Education and Family Policy."
 Pp. 159-173 in Men and Masculinities around the World: Transforming Men's Practices, edited by E. Ruspini, J. Hearn, B. Pease and K. Pringle.
 Palgrave Macmillan.